kubernetes-retired/kubeadm-dind-cluster/README.md

 running in the outer docker daemon.

-These IPv6 tests do not depend on the host machine of the outer docker daemon actaully having external IPv6 connectivity.
+These IPv6 tests do not depend on the host machine of the outer docker daemon actually having external IPv6 connectivity.

 The tests cover, on pods, nodes and host:
 * IP address lookups
 * internal `ping6`s (pod to pod on different nodes)
 * external `ping6`s (to IPv4-only and IPv6-enabled targets)

-#### `TEST_CASE=ipv6-only DIND_ALLOW_AAAA_USE=true ./test.sh`
+#### `TEST_K8S_VER='1.x' DIND_ALLOW_AAAA_USE=true ./test/test-ipv6-only.sh`

 Those tests use the public AAAA records when available.
 Specifically for hosts which have a AAAA record that IP is used, traffic to those hosts does not get routed through NAT64.
-In that case the host running the outer docker daemon needs to have external IPv6 available.
+In that case the host running the outer docker daemon would need to have external IPv6 available to actually communicate with external IPv6 hosts.
+Therefore (beacuase none of our CI systems can provide external IPv6) we skip the external ping tests and instead print a warning about external IPv6 not being available.
 If a host does not have a public AAAA record, the DNS64 kicks in and traffic is routed throught NAT64.

+In summary:
 The same test suites as above run, except for external ping tests which are intentionally disabled.
-That's because the CI does not currently allow for external IPv6.
 Internal ping tests still run.

 ## Related work